MohitGoel92/Power-BI/README.md

 ### The Home Tab

-An example of the home tab is given below:
+An example of the Home Tab is given below:

 <p align="center"> <img width="1200" src= "/Pics/b3.PNG"> </p>